MENTAL HEALTH SERVICES

 AfterCareLine Emotional Support

-Share your experience of emotional recovery after a fire by taking a 5–10 minute anonymous survey at www.afterfirestories.com/fire-recovery-survey.
+Share your experience of emotional recovery after a fire by taking LMU’s 5–10 minute anonymous survey at www.afterfirestories.com.
 Your reflections and photos will help inform mental health resources and highlight the true impact of fire disasters.
+LMU is especially seeking participation from African American and Hispanic/Latino residents to ensure the survey accurately represents the diversity of the community.

 Eaton Fire Peer Support Group